 Course completion certificate (often used for employer reimbursement)

-There are no cancellations or registration transfers to another date within 30 dates prior to the start of the course.
+There are no cancellations or registration transfers to another date within 30 days prior to the start of a live course or after activating an e-learning course.
 You will be held responsible for 100% of the tuition if you cancel your registration within that time period.
-If the course is canceled by RBCS you will received a 100% refund or, upon your request, your tuition can be moved to another course.
+If the course is canceled by RBCS you will receive a 100% refund or, upon your request, your tuition can be moved to another course.

 Blended e-learning, licenses and volume discounts are also available for companies.